This is article 3 of 17 in the Authentic Self Series, to start from the beginning, click > Table of Contents

 Kirk: Could you give some examples of this?

-This is discovery time.
-Steps two and three are very interesting.
-You are going to see that both steps actually begin to say the same thing.
-When you look at them both you will see where they begin to overlap.
-This is what begins to point you to your priorities.
+The time it takes to jot down what keeps happiness at a distance is your discovery time.
+Steps two and three are very revealing.
+You are going to notice that both steps actually begin to say the same thing.
+When you look at them both you will realize where they begin to overlap.
+This is what begins to point to your priorities.
 This will help you sort and balance.
 Notice what keeps showing up.

 Kirk: Yes, because motivation is either towards pleasure or away from pain.
 Whenever we move away from something, we are also moving towards something.
 It just depends on how you look at it.
 If someone says, “I am being distracted and spending too much time doing XYZ,” the flip side of that is what they would be doing if they weren’t getting distracted in the first place.
 They will say, “Well, I would be over there doing this.”